zerodaycode/canyon-book/src/getting_started/the_configuration_file.md

 > **Note:** It should be noted that inlined TOML tables, which are the objects inside the datasources collection, should be in a unique line without any jumps.
 This is an imposed restriction by the *TOML standard itself*.
 You can read more about this at the following link: https://toml.io/en/v1.0.0#inline-table.
 You may choose to use the classic table notation if you prefer.
 However, note that the example above may appear with new line jumps due to the TOML formatting.

-And that's all!
-Your program now should compile successfully if you run `cargo build` again, noticing that everything it's reading to start to write some code.

 Upon completing these steps, your program should now compile successfully.
 By running `cargo build` again, the compiler should be equipped with the necessary information for us to start writing code.